Scdtp/scdtp/README.md

 # Hi there, I'm Rod 👋
 ⚡ Fun fact:
-Certified Safety officer and self-defense instructor NSTP instructor
+Certified Safety officer and self-defense instructor.
+NSTP instructor,
-Full stack web developer
+full stack web developer, and
-Indie game developer
+indie game developer.
+Also a certified gamer and Marvel geek.

 😍